 Timesheets will listen to a few things, but keep in mind that wherever there is a conflict, the Timesheet is considered the "winner" and will overwrite Parallax.
 Here are the things you can push into your Timesheet tool from Parallax:

-- Creation of New Employees (done during setup/editing in Settings > Employees)*
+- Creation of New People (done during setup/editing in Settings > People)*

 - Creation of new Timesheet projects (through the Integrations tab)

 Since any changes to Parallax are overridden by any changes to your Timesheets, you can't edit in Parallax once the Person is created - so if you keep seeing changes disappear, it usually means your Timesheets are overwriting Parallax!